jabber-tools/cognitive-services-speech-sdk-rs/README.md

 cargo build
 ```

-Build process will download MS Speech SDK into SpeechSDK folder.
+Build process will download MS Speech SDK into target folder.
+From here you can copy it into other folder, e.g. ./SpeechSDK.
 When running compiled binary dynamic linking should be used:

 Linux:
 ```